Tiptoe, Hampshire

-Tiptoe is a small Hamlet in the New Forest National Park in Hampshire.
+Tiptoe is a small village in the New Forest National Park in Hampshire, England.
 It lies mostly within the civil parish of Hordle and partly within the civil parish of Sway.
-It is 1 + 1/2 miles west of the village of Sway, and about 2 miles northeast of the town of New Milton.
+It is 1 + 1/2 miles west of Sway village, and about 2 miles northeast of the town of New Milton.

-The Hamlet

-Tiptoe has just under 100 residents.
+Tiptoe had just under 100 residents in 2007.
 It has two churches, and a primary school with an associated pre-school.
 The parish church is dedicated to Saint Andrew and is the daughter church of All Saints’ at Hordle.
 The Tiptoe Stores and Post Office closed in 2008, despite a campaign to save it.
 Just outside the village lies the Plough Inn, the premises of which date from about 1630.

 History

-The name of the Hamlet derives from a surname of French origin recorded in the 13th century as "Typetot".
+The name of the village derives from a surname of French origin recorded in the 13th century as "Typetot".
 A member of the "Tibetot" family is known to have held land in the Barton area in the early 14th century.